Three Little Chickpeas

 • Comments

-Only 4 ingredients and 5 minutes are needed to make this homemade hot chocolate with oat milk.
-To dress it up, check out the list of ideas to enhance your chocolatey treat.
+Only 4 ingredients and 5 minutes are needed to make this hot chocolate with oat milk.
+To dress it up, check out the list below in the "enhance your hot chocolate" section.

-Semi-Sweet Chocolate Chips - To keep this dairy-free, use dairy-free chocolate chips.
-Some of the sweetness for the hot chocolate with oat milk comes from the chocolate chips, so use the semi-sweet kind.
-They also help thicken the beverage.
-The chocolate chips can also be substituted with 2 tablespoons of a finely diced chocolate bar.
+Semi-Sweet Chocolate Chips - To keep this dairy-free, use vegan chocolate chips (like Enjoy Life).
+Some of the sweetness for the dairy-free hot chocolate comes from the chocolate chips, so use the semi-sweet kind.
+They can also be substituted with 2 tablespoons of a finely diced good quality chocolate bar.

-Cocoa powder - To make the hot chocolate a little more chocolatey, add cocoa powder.
-Since we’re not baking either natural or dutch processed cocoa powder can be used.
-Use your favorite based on flavor.
-For more information, here’s an article on the difference between natural and dutch processed cocoa powder.
+Unsweetened cocoa powder - To make the hot chocolate a little more chocolatey, add cocoa powder not hot chocolate mix.
+Since we're not baking, either natural or Dutch-processed cocoa powder can be used.
+Not all brands taste the same so use your favorite based on flavor.
+For more information, here's an article on the difference between natural and Dutch-processed cocoa powder.

-Maple syrup - To add a little more sweetness, use maple syrup.
-It will be dissolved into the hot milk so it can be substituted with agave syrup, date paste, or granulated sugar.
+Maple syrup- To add a little more sweetness, use pure maple syrup in your cup of hot chocolate.
+It will be dissolved into the hot milk so it can be substituted with agave syrup, date paste, coconut sugar, cane sugar, or granulated sugar.
+Date paste will be less sweet compared to maple syrup.
+Cane sugar and granulated sugar will be more sweet.
+Adjust the sweetness to suit your preference.

-Salt - Just a pinch to round out all of the flavors, this is optional so you can skip it and the hot chocolate will still be delightful.
+Salt - Just a pinch of salt to round out all of the flavors, this is optional so you can skip it and the oat milk hot chocolate will still be delightful.

 Tips